-Adding water to your terrarium may seem like a straightforward task with the glass enclosure, but if you do not research beforehand, it could lead to a messy situation.
+If you do not properly research beforehand, filling your terrarium with water may seem like a straightforward task due to its glass container, but it could lead to a messy situation.

 Can terrariums hold water?
 The ability of a terrarium to hold water depends on several factors, including the design, the material from which the terrarium is made, the thickness and strength of the glass, the type of sealant used in construction, the terrarium’s weight limit, and the position of the opening.